Cis–trans isomerism: Stability

 Usually for acyclic systems trans isomers are more stable than cis isomers.

-This is typically due to the increased unfavorable steric interaction of the substituents in the cis isomer.
+This difference is attributed to the unfavorable steric interaction of the substituents in the cis isomer.
 Therefore, trans isomers have a less-exothermic heat of combustion, indicating higher thermochemical stability.
 In the Benson heat of formation group additivity dataset, cis isomers suffer a 1.10 kcal/mol stability penalty.
 Exceptions to this rule exist, such as 1,2-difluoroethylene, 1,2-difluorodiazene (FN=NF), and several other halogen- and oxygen-substituted ethylenes.
 In these cases, the cis isomer is more stable than the trans isomer.
 This phenomenon is called the cis effect.

 E–Z notation

-Cis–trans notation cannot be used for alkenes with more than two different substituents.
+In principle, cis–trans notation should not be used for alkenes with two or more different substituents.
 Instead the E–Z notation is used based on the priority of the substituents using the Cahn–Ingold–Prelog (CIP) priority rules for absolute configuration.
 The IUPAC standard designations E and Z are unambiguous in all cases, and therefore are especially useful for tri- and tetrasubstituted alkenes to avoid any confusion about which groups are being identified as cis or trans to each other.

 Z (from the German zusammen) means "together".
 E (from the German entgegen) means "opposed" in the sense of "opposite".
 That is, Z has the higher-priority groups cis to each other and E has the higher-priority groups trans to each other.
 Whether a molecular configuration is designated E or Z is determined by the CIP rules; higher atomic numbers are given higher priority.
 For each of the two atoms in the double bond, it is necessary to determine the priority of each substituent.
 If both the higher-priority substituents are on the same side, the arrangement is Z; if on opposite sides, the arrangement is E.

 Because the cis–trans and E–Z systems compare different groups on the alkene, it is not strictly true that Z corresponds to cis and E corresponds to trans.
 For example, trans-2-chlorobut-2-ene (the two methyl groups, C1 and C4, on the but-2-ene backbone are trans to each other) is (Z)-2-chlorobut-2-ene (the chlorine and C4 are together because C1 and C4 are opposite).

+Undefined alkene stereochemistry

+Wavy single bonds are the standard way to represent unknown or unspecified stereochemistry or a mixture of isomers (as with tetrahedral stereocenters).
+A crossed double-bond has been used sometimes; it is no longer considered an acceptable style for general use by IUPAC but may still be required by computer software.

 Inorganic chemistry

-Cis–trans isomerism can also occur in inorganic compounds, most notably in diazenes and coordination compounds.
+Cis–trans isomerism can also occur in inorganic compounds.